RoopkamalDhindsa/shopify-extensibility-payment-customizations/README.md

   }
 }
 ```
-You should receive a GraphQL response that includes the ID of the created delivery customization.
+You should receive a GraphQL response that includes the ID of the created payment customization.
 If the response includes any messages under `userErrors`, then review the errors, check that your mutation and `functionId` are correct, and try the request again.

 Tip*
 If you receive a Could not find Function error, then confirm the following: